First Public Examination

 Part 1 Final Honours Schools Examinations

 Various courses (mainly in the sciences) have part of their final examinations in the second and/or third year which contributes a percentage of the marks toward the final degree classification.
 There is no timetabled second sitting for such examinations, so students who are unable to sit these examinations for medical reasons might need to take a complete year out.
 The College’s permission is required for this, and there will normally need to be serious medical grounds for this to be granted.
-If you have any concerns about your fitness to take an examination you should contact the College Nurse or the Acting Head of Welfare in the first instance.
+If you have any concerns about your fitness to take an examination you should contact the College Nurse or the Heads of Wellbeing in the first instance.

 It is often necessary to pass the Part 1 examination with honours or with equivalent to honours level marks to continue on your course.
 The College may require students to withdraw if they fail part of their final examinations, or if they only gain a ‘pass degree’ level.
 Failing at this stage is more problematic for the individual concerned, as they will leave without any formal qualification.
 However, failure at this stage is also rare.
 Some 4 year courses require a 2.1 level performance in the second or third year for continuation to the 4 year course and students may need to graduate with a BA qualification if they do not achieve the 2.1 level.